-I Crashed Into a Car In My Driveway
+What to Do If You Crash Into a Car In a Driveway

 Hitting a Friend or Family Member's Car In Your Driveway

-Hitting Another Car You Own In Your Driveway
+Hitting A Car You Own In Your Driveway

 Ownership can make a difference when hitting a car in your driveway.
-Crashing into a car you own will most likely leave you paying two collision deductibles assuming you have collision coverage on both vehicles.
-Many car insurance policies put it into the legal jargon that liability coverage will not cover a vehicle you own.
-It is only meant for use when another individual has property damage or injury in which you caused.
-Collision coverage would provide protection to the vehicles in this scenario.
-Collision would need to be a listed coverage on each vehicle in need of repair.
+Crashing into a car you own will most likely leave you paying two collision deductibles, assuming you have collision coverage on both vehicles.

-- Surcharge: Even though two claims are being filed, a single surcharge should be applied.
-One car was parked and not at fault while the vehicle driven was at fault.
-Hopefully, only one accident will be held against the driver, but it is important to verify with your agent how that will be dealt with.
-The way in which claims are handled can vary slightly depending on the state the accident occurred and your insurance carrier.
-The amount of payout really does not matter a great deal.
-The surcharge will be the same whether the claim totals $1000 or $5000.
+Even though two claims are being filed, a single surcharge should be applied.
+One car was parked and not at fault.
+The way claims are handled varies depending on the state where the accident occurred and your insurance carrier, though.

-Talk about frustrating, having a car hanging over your driveway without you noticing can cause a lot of problems.
-Unfortunately, to many people's surprise, it is going to be tough getting the person who parked illegally to pay for the damages.
-The driver is responsible for always being aware of the surroundings and driving safely.
-Hitting a parked car even if it is dark and you did not see it, is considered an at fault accident caused by the driver.
-Hiring a lawyer and trying to go after the illegally parked car is probably not worth the cost or your time.
+Hiring a lawyer and trying to go after the owner of the illegally parked car is probably not worth the cost or your time.
 Let your car insurance adjuster handle it.
-If there is a way to hold the other vehicle responsible, your car insurance adjuster will find a way.
+If there is a way to hold the other vehicle responsible, your car insurance adjuster will find it.

 Should I Pay for The Claim Myself?

-- Does the cost of repair exceed the deductible by more than a few hundred dollars?
-A small claim usually is not worth filing.
-Surcharges for at fault claims can be expensive, you might end up paying more due to the surcharge verse just paying for the repair up front.
+- Do the repair costs exceed the deductible by more than a few hundred dollars?
+A small claim may not be worth filing.
+Surcharges for at-fault claims can be expensive, and you might end up paying more due to the surcharge than paying for the repair upfront.

-Nobody wants to pay to repair their vehicle or another's out of pocket.
-It does take some serious calculating to determine whether or not it may be cheaper to pay out of pocket verse filing a claim.
-This is the time when you want to sit down with your car insurance agent and go over the numbers.
-Get an estimate on the damage to your car, the other car, and a ball park figure of what the surcharge might be.
-Compare those numbers to determine the best strategy for lowering the overall cost to you and your family.
+Nobody wants to pay for repairs out of pocket.
+Take the time to determine whether it may be cheaper to pay out of pocket rather than filing a claim.
+Get an estimate on the damage to your car, the other car, and a ballpark figure of what the surcharge might be.
+Compare those numbers to determine the best strategy for minimizing your costs.